2024 World Grand Prix (darts)

 The 2024 BoyleSports World Grand Prix was a darts tournament and the 27th staging of the World Grand Prix.
-It took place from 7–13 October 2024 at the Mattioli Arena in Leicester, England.
+It took place from 7–13 October 2024 at the Leicester Arena in Leicester, England.

 Luke Humphries was the defending champion after defeating Gerwyn Price 5–2 in the 2023 final.

 He was defeated in the final 4–6 by Mike De Decker, who won his first TV title.